ManikaNagpal/Space-Weather-Analysis-at-ISRO/README.md

 ## Overview

 This repository contains the results of a collaborative space weather analysis project conducted during my time at **ISRO**.
-The focus of this study was on understanding the **particle environment of Earth during the Halloween Solar Storm (October–November 2003)** by analyzing **proton flux data** from three satellite detectors:
+The focus of this study was on understanding the **particle environment of Earth during the Halloween Solar Storm (October–November 2003)** by analyzing data from three satellite detectors:

 - **IREM-INTEGRAL** *(ESA)*
 - **SREM-PROBA** *(ESA)*